bibbox/app-nocodb/INSTALL-APP.md

 ### First start

 The GUI of nocoDB can be accesed at http://nocodbappname.your.bibbox.domain/dashboard/ either in the setup or signin mode.
-The first user how setups an account is the superadmin.
-Signup can be later on restricted ny the super admin to only invite URLs.
+The first user account made is the superadmin.
+Signup can be later on restricted by the super admin to only invite URLs.

 ### e-mail configuration